WeebDataHoarder/go-away/README.md

 Read more about [JA3](https://medium.com/salesforce-engineering/tls-fingerprinting-with-ja3-and-ja3s-247362855967) and [JA4](https://github.com/FoxIO-LLC/ja4/blob/main/technical_details/README.md).

-### DNSBL

-You can configure a [DNSBL (Domain Name System blocklist)](https://en.wikipedia.org/wiki/Domain_Name_System_blocklist) to be queried on rules and conditions.

-This allows you to serve harder or different challenges to higher risk clients, or block them from specific sections.

-Only rules that match DNSBL will cause a query to be sent, meaning the bulk of requests will not be sent to this service upstream.

-Results will be temporarily cached

-By default, [DroneBL](https://dronebl.org/) is used.

 ### Network range and automated filtering

 Some specific search spiders do follow _robots.txt_ and are well behaved.
 However, many actors can reuse user agents, so the origin network ranges must be checked.